 How Common Is Dual Diagnosis?

 Having both a mental illness and a substance abuse challenge is known as comorbidity.
-The National Institutes of Health has found that about 7.7 million Americans in 2017 had both a diagnosed mental illness and a substance abuse disorder.
+The Substance Abuse and Mental Health Services Administration has found that about 9.5 million Americans in 2019 had both a diagnosed mental illness and a substance abuse disorder.
 The numbers may be higher when factoring in undiagnosed mental health disorders.
 More than half of adults with comorbidity are men.

 The rates of co-morbidity are even higher for those with serious mental illness, or conditions where a mental disorder is serious enough that it affects a person’s ability to live their life.
 About one in four people who have this type of mental illness also have a condition involving substance abuse.